therahulprasad/blitz/readme.md

 7. Write Test cases

 ## Known Bugs ##
 1. Sometimes APN/2 library gets stucks while sending notification.
 Quiting at that time waits for library to complete transaction, which sometimes takes too long.
 Try to kill it instead.

+## Change Log ##
+0.2
+---
+Implemeted support for APN/2

+0.1
+---
+Implemented support for GCM